AriBlumstein/AirlineCustomerDB/README.md

 These results demonstrate the effectiveness of our triggers:

-1. The INSERT operation added a new ticket to the Ticket table.
-Note that the RewardsCustomer table wasn't updated as expected - this might indicate that the `update_miles_flown` trigger didn't fire or the customer with ID 2 doesn't exist in the RewardsCustomer table.
+1. The INSERT operation added a new ticket to the Ticket table, and added 1000 miles to the rewards customer with ID 2.

 2. The UPDATE operation successfully changed the TicketClass from 'Business' to 'FirstClass' and the SeatNumber from '10B' to '16B'.